Referral and resubmission

 Notes for guidance

 Alongside the report on the examination, the examiners are required to prepare Notes for Guidance which outlines the changes which are required.
 The Notes for Guidance will set out the sections or aspects of the thesis which are in need of improvement and information about what work is required to enable you to revise the thesis for resubmission to meet the standard required for award.

 You will not receive your notes for guidance directly from your examiners after your viva.
-The notes for guidance must be submitted with the examiners’ report to Doctoral College Operations (DCO) for scrutiny by the Graduate Board’s Examinations Group.
-The examiners’ report and notes for guidance will be issued to you by DCO after approval by the Examinations Group with information describing how to resubmit for re-examination.
+The notes for guidance must be submitted with the examiners’ report to Doctoral College Operations (DCO) for scrutiny by the Graduate Board’s Progression and Examinations Group.
+The examiners’ report and notes for guidance will be issued to you by DCO after approval by the Group with information describing how to resubmit for re-examination.
 DCO aim to send you your approved report and notes for guidance within a period of 6 weeks from receipt of the report and notes for guidance.
 This will be uploaded to GRAD and a notification sent to your University email address.
 If for any reason it will not be possible to meet this timescale you will be kept informed.

 Supervision during the referral period

 In order to keep the resubmission on course before the maximum time limit, it is expected that supervisory contact and support will continue during the referral period.
 Supervisors are asked to provide up to 6 supervision meetings a year during the referral period.
 Whilst the precise nature, pattern and timing of supervisions will vary depending on the stage of the resubmission, and the extent and nature of the work required for resubmission, recommended best practice is that meetings will be held at regular intervals during the referral period (until resubmission) and include at least:

 An early meeting (or equivalent), normally within one month of receipt of the examiners’ report and notes for guidance; and